BIR-Adapter: A parameter-efficient diffusion adapter for blind image restoration: Background

 \section{Background}

-In this section, we introduce the necessary background that our work relies on.
-We divided the background into three main parts, in which we discuss the latent diffusion models, sampling, and attention mechanism.
+In this section, we provide the necessary background that underpins our work.
+We divided the background into three main parts, in which we discuss the latent diffusion models, sampling, and attention mechanisms.